-Prior to lentivirus production, your pLVX-TRE3G construct should be tested for functionality by plasmid transfection.
-Transiently cotransfect your pLVX-TRE3G-GOI vector together with pLVX-Tet3G (in a 1:4 ratio for best inducibility) into an easy-to-transfect cell line such as HeLa or HEK 293, or your target cell line, and test for transgene induction with Dox.
+Prior to lentivirus production, your pLVX-TetOne or pLVX-TetOne-Puro construct should be tested for functionality by plasmid transfection.
+Transiently transfect your vector into an easy-to-transfect cell line such as HeLa or HEK 293, or your target cell line, and test for transgene induction with Dox.
 You will need an appropriate gene-specific assay to test for induction, such as: